 Personally, I love Jovial or Ancient Harvest.
 However, use whatever pasta brand you love!

 Any leftovers can be stored in the fridge and will last for 3-4 days in a closed container.
-I personally LOVE eating this vegetarian pasta dish as leftovers for lunch during the week.
+It also can be stored in a closed container in the freezer for up to one month.

 This Baked Tofu Parmesan makes the perfect healthy weeknight dinner when you are craving a comforting pasta dish.
 I don't know about you, but I definitely think eating pasta can be comforting and filling without weighing you down.
 I hope you love this tofu pasta as much as I do and that it becomes a weekly staple dinner in your home!